rogaldh/solana-program-library/farms/README.md

 One of the distinct features of this platform is the On-chain Reference Database.
 Metadata for all objects: Tokens, Pools, Farms, Vaults, etc., is stored in the blockchain, so clients don't need any state or hard-coded data.

-Solana Yield Farming provides an unified interface to Funds, Vaults, regular AMM Pools, Farms, and basic operations on tokens and accounts.
-Currently, Raydium, Saber, and Orca protocols are supported, but others are under development.
+Solana Yield Farming provides a unified interface to Funds, Vaults, regular AMM Pools, Farms, and basic operations on tokens and accounts.
+Raydium, Saber, and Orca protocols are currently supported, but others are under development.

 This source code is an example that third parties can utilize to create and use their own version of a yield farming or aggregation service.